Insurance Documentation That Actually Pays Out: What Adjusters Want to See

 She had:

-The adjuster paid out ~40% of what the policy could have covered.
+The adjuster paid out a fraction of what the policy could have covered.
 The rest was contested, slow-walked, or denied outright on grounds of "insufficient documentation".

 What "proof of loss" actually means

-Adjusters across renters', homeowners', and contents insurance want roughly the same four things per item:
+Across every claim form I've actually looked at — renters', homeowners', contents — the adjuster is fishing for roughly the same four things per item:

 You don't need all four for every item.
-You need at least existence + value for every item over the policy's deductible.
+In practice, for anything over the policy's deductible, existence + value is the minimum that gets a claim moving.
 Below the deductible, the insurer often won't ask.

 The 60-minute starter pack